 Russia is the absolute leader among 166 mining countries by the number of mineral resources, producing 48 types of minerals.
 For reference, many other mining countries produce less than 10 types of minerals.
-In general, the share of the Russian mining industry in the word is 9,7 %, which makes it the third largest producer after the USA and China.
+In general, the share of the Russian mining industry in the world is 9,7 %, which makes it the third-largest producer after the USA and China.

 Today we have prepared a list of top 10 open pits located in the Russian Federation.
 Enjoy your reading and do not forget to share this post with your colleagues!

 Udachny Open Pit

 (the city of Udachny, Yakutia)

 Udachny is one of the largest pits in the global diamond mining industry.
 Its depth is 640 m, near-surface size — 2×1,6 km.
 In 2015, the open-pit mining operations were completed, and now Udachny diamond pipe reserves, explored to the depth of about 1400 m, are developed through underground mining methods.